 This document can be used as a guide, or just as a starting point to help your chapter organize your strategic planning process.

-Strategic Planning Tips
+Strategic Planning Instructions

-- The strategic planning committee should set calendar reminders to bring the plan forward annually (or more frequently) at a board meeting to ensure the chapter is on track or even to edit or revise it as things change.
+- The strategic planning committee should set calendar reminders to bring the plan forward bi-annually (or more frequently) at a board meeting to ensure the chapter is on track or even to edit or revise it as things change.